IBM-Cloud/Kitura-Starter/README.md

 ## Kitura Wiki
 Feel free to visit [Kitura.io](http://www.kitura.io/) for our roadmap and tutorials.

-## Privacy Notice
-This Swift application includes code to track deployments to the [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:

-* Swift project code version (if provided)
-* Swift project repository URL
-* Application Name (`application_name`)
-* Space ID (`space_id`)
-* Application Version (`application_version`)
-* Application URIs (`application_uris`)
-* Labels of bound services
-* Number of instances for each bound service and associated plan information

-This data is collected from the parameters of the `CloudFoundryDeploymentTracker`, the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in the IBM Cloud and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to the IBM Cloud to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
-Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

-### Disabling Deployment Tracking
-Deployment tracking can be disabled by removing the following line from `main.swift`:

-    CloudFoundryDeploymentTracker(repositoryURL: "https://github.com/IBM-Bluemix/Kitura-Starter.git", codeVersion: nil).track()

 ## Running the application in an IBM Container on the IBM Cloud
 This starter application can also be run in an IBM Container on the IBM Cloud.
 The `ibmcom/kitura-ubuntu` Docker image extends the [swift-ubuntu-docker](https://github.com/IBM-Swift/swift-ubuntu-docker) image.
 Hence, the `ibmcom/kitura-ubuntu` image also uses Ubuntu v14.04 LTS.
 For details on how to create an IBM Container to execute a Swift application, please see [10 Steps To Running a Swift App in an IBM Container](https://developer.ibm.com/swift/2016/02/22/10-steps-to-running-a-swift-app-in-an-ibm-container) and [Running Kitura in an IBM Container](https://developer.ibm.com/swift/2016/03/04/running-kitura-in-an-ibm-container/).